Jennifer Hutson – Online Editor

 Interesting fact you might not know about Megan:

 Megan acted in ten plays in high school, her starring role being Jetsam in the Little Mermaid.

 Michaela Sanderson is serving as the photo editor during her second year on the Hilltop staff.
 She has been a member of a school journalism staff every year since her junior year of high school and aspires to use her skills as a photographer, videographer and designer to effectively tell impacting stories.
 Michaela recently transferred from San Diego, CA where she attended Palomar College.
 She is currently double-majoring in Journalism and Media Arts.
 Michaela decompresses from the stresses of life by enjoying the company of her horse, snake and the occasional human being.
 She also enjoys working in her garden, hammocking and relaxing in the comfort of the camper trailer she calls home.

 Interesting Fact You Might Not Know About Michaela:

 Ellen Kersey – Yearbook Adviser

-Ellen Kersey is a retired high school English/journalism teacher, who has been an adjunct instructor at Corban for 12 years.
-She teaches freshman writing, advises the yearbook, and teaches international students with the Corban Language Institute.
+Ellen Kersey is a retired high school English/journalism teacher, who has been an adjunct instructor at Corban for 14 years.
+She teaches freshman writing, advises the yearbook and teaches international students with the Corban Language Institute.
 Her “claim to fame” is her son Kent, a professor in the ministry department.
-Her husband Earl is a retired Baptist pastor.
+Her husband Earl is a retired Baptist pastor and a WWII veteran.